What's New?

 3. Each Committee shall meet as may be agreed by its members and shall regulate its own proceedings.

-Annex I.06.9
+Annex I.06.9:

-Implementation of the Modifications Approved by the Joint Council
+Implementation of the Modifications Approved by the Joint Council pdf

-Annex I.07.2(f)
+Annex I.07.2(f):

-Remuneration and Payment of Expenses
+Remuneration and Payment of Expenses pdf

 Chapter II: General Definitions